 Is Tequila from Mexico?

-Fans can take their obsession to the origin by visiting Mexico’s Tequila Trail, an area outside of Guadalajara in Jalisco in Mexico.
+Obsession to the origin by visiting Mexico’s Tequila Trail, an area outside of Guadalajara in Jalisco, Mexico.
 While the region has been populated since the beginning of our time, the growing popularity of the distilled drink in the world has created a boom in both production and more visitor friendly distillery tastings and tours.
 You may associate the drink with quick and dirty shots chased with a sprinkle of salt and a wedge of lime, formal tastings and food pairings focus on the subtle nuances found in the flavor of finer brands.
 Want in on the action?
 Here’s an option to exploring the Route.

 Is Tequila from Mexico?